asciiscry3r/mksscryertower.quest/content/category/Brainwave_entertainment.rst

 Base of current without brain machine program, I will write program to portable version in future.

-Latest updates on my devices, in result, after first expirience with this type of filters and devices, i decide that this type of devices is for lowering apmlitude or ~level~, I wrote this under one of me short video, of standing waves and lowering quantity of information:
+Latest updates on my devices, in result, after first expirience with this type of filters and devices, i decide that this type of devices is for lowering apmlitude or ~level~, I wrote this under one of my short video, of standing waves and lowering quantity of information, only at that place and that line where this is enabled, like my line - PSU, from PSU to filter, filter and much lower after:

 .. image:: images/img-2025-09-03-173146.png